amk1001928/Test1_PHP_LinnaTaxi/readme.md

 ## Database Tables

-List of the database tables of your project.
+List of the database tables of the project.

 - Table 1 (Jathun Arachchige Darshana) : loyalty
 - Table 2 (Walpita Gamage Thanuja) : ride